- TAX INFO

 - Tax year of the return

-- Adjusted gross income (AGI) or household income
+- Adjusted gross income (AGI) or total household resources

 - Filing status (single, married filing jointly, married filing separately).

 Find the following information on this Web site:

 - Current year forms and instructions